blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hindu Verses in the right Context (Vedas and Geeta).md

 # Okay-ish

-**Claim: If she is not willing to give her body, he should buy her over; and if she is still unyielding, he should strike her with a stick or with the hand and proceed**
+**Claim: "If she is not willing to give her body, he should buy her over; and if she is still unyielding, he should strike her with a stick or with the hand and proceed" - Brihadaranyaka Upanishad 6.4.7**

-**Truth:** This portion of the Upanishad is firstly a Smriti ritual, which is not of
+**Truth:** This portion of the Upanishad is firstly a Smriti ritual, which is not of value considering the essence of Advaita Vedanta.

 > **Section 4.**
 >